MichaelRWolf/wendy-ai/notes-from-google-doc.md

 short video scripts — all in your authentic tone.

-The Clone also becomes your thinking partner: “draft three ways to frame this THRIVE topic for people feeling hopeless about politics.”
+The Clone also becomes your thinking partner: "draft three ways to frame this THRIVE topic for people feeling hopeless about politics."

 That means you can stay in creation and connection mode while the system handles scaffolding.